Piano Trio, Op. 28 (Ries)

-The Trio for Piano, Clarinet and Cello in B-flat major, Op.
+The Trio for Piano, Clarinet and Cello in B♭ major, Op.
 28, was composed by Ferdinand Ries in either Bonn in 1809 or Aachen in 1810 during the period he left Vienna to avoid being drafted into the Austrian army.
 It was published in 1811 by Simrock with a dedication to a Mademoiselle Clairette Ludwigs.

 Composition history

 Little is known about the precise circumstances under which the composer wrote this trio.
 Martin Harlow in his thesis points out that the composer listed the work as being composed in 1809 in Bonn in his thematic catalog, while Bert Hagels, in the liner notes to the cpo recording states that he believes the work was composed in Aachen about a year later.

 The publication of the work in 1811 by Simrock is well documented, but there is no surviving documentation relating to the first performance of the work.
 The publication history of the work, which shows that the work was printed multiple times, suggests that the work was well received.